candycode/qlua/README.md

 1. register the type through a call to qRegisterMetaType inside the LuaContext::RegisterTypes() function in LuaContext.cpp;
-2. add an ArgConstructor(Arguments.h) specialization to create a type instance from the data on the Lua stack;
+2. add an ArgumentConstructor(Arguments.h) specialization to create a type instance from the data on the Lua stack;
 3. add a ReturnConstructor(Arguments.h) specialization to create a Lua value from a type instance;